mindspore-lab/mindone/examples/opensora_hpcai/docs/quick_start.md

 >     "480p": {16: [1.0, 4], 32: [0.0, 0]}
 >     "720p": {16: [0.5, 2]}
 > ```
-> With this configuration, videos with a length of 32 or more frames will be assigned to the `240p` bucket.
+> With this configuration, videos with a length of 32 or more frames will be assigned to the `240p` bucket instead
+> of `480p`.

 #### Notes about MindSpore 2.3